logan-pearce/PTSY595B/GLFI/README.md

-# PTSY595B
-Repo for code for advanced orbital mechanics class.
+# Generalized Leapfrog Integrator for the planar restricted three body problem